Tree Service vs Landscape Service — What’s the Difference?

 There is a small set of tree services in Tallahassee that also run landscape divisions, and a smaller set of landscape services that have proper arborist teams.
 Both can be fine — the key is that the tree work and the landscape work are run by different specialists on staff, not the same crew expected to climb trees on Tuesday and edge sidewalks on Wednesday.

-For removal, pruning, stump grinding, storm response, or arborist assessment, call Tallahassee Tree Service Co. at (850) 820-2166.
-For mowing and bed work, ask us for a referral.
+For removal, pruning, stump grinding, storm response, or arborist assessment, call now to get connected with a licensed, insured local tree service.
+For mowing and bed work, ask for a landscape referral.

 Frequently Asked Questions